py2ai/py2ai.github.io/_posts/2020-10-22-Make-an-Interactive-Particle-Swarm-Optimization-algorithm.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pso2
-summary: Using Matplotlib drag the target of PSO and let the particles optimize their movements to find it.
+description: Using Matplotlib drag the target of PSO and let the particles optimize their movements to find it.
 ---

 <br>